-Each of these are described later in this chapter.
+Each of these is described later in this chapter.
 Even less common are:

-- i. urban renewal notes; - k. deferred payment notes; - l. land installment purchase obligations (until July 31, 2011); and - m. certain agreements with the Dormitory Authority of the State of New York ("DASNY").
+- i. urban renewal notes; - k. deferred payment notes; - l. land installment purchase obligations; and - m. certain agreements with the Dormitory Authority of the State of New York ("DASNY").